Cape Town Stadium: Incidents

 On 7 November 2012, shortly before the U.S. rock band Linkin Park was set to perform at the sold-out stadium, gusts of wind caused advertising scaffolding outside the stadium to collapse onto a crowd of people injuring 19 and killing 1; of the 19 injured, 12 were taken to hospital for further treatment.

 Calls for demolition

-Several individuals and groups have called for the stadium to be demolished due to its under-utilization after the World Cup.
-Effective utilization and use of the stadium is thus a political issue in the city.
+Prior to 2021, several individuals and groups called for the stadium to be demolished due to its under-utilization after the World Cup.
+Effective utilization and use of the stadium was a political issue in the city.
+However, beginning in 2021, use of Cape Town Stadium increased significantly when it became the home ground of Western Province Rugby and the DHL Stormers.
+This move resulted in DHL sponsoring the naming rights to the stadium and significant renovations.